antobrng/mcgill_data_network_project/README.md

 ## The Value Proposition
 We aren't just automating code; we are automating the *methodology* of a data scientist.
 By combining rigorous econometric principles, scalable software architecture, and an AI-interpreted UI, our project bridges the gap between a raw CSV and actionable business intelligence.

+Getting Started: How to Execute the Code
+1. Install Dependencies

+This project is built using Python.
+To run the engine and the UI, you need to install the following core data science and web libraries.

+Run this command in your terminal:

+Bash
+pip install pandas numpy scipy scikit-learn streamlit altair google-genai
+2. Set Up the Gemini API Key (Required for AI Insights)

+To enable the "AI Executive Summary" feature, you need a free Google Gemini API key.

+Generate an API key from Google AI Studio.

+Set the key as an environment variable in the terminal window you plan to run the app from:

+For Mac/Linux:

+Bash
+export GEMINI_API_KEY="your_api_key_here"
+For Windows (Command Prompt):

+DOS
+set GEMINI_API_KEY="your_api_key_here"
+3. Launch the Application

+Once your dependencies are installed and your API key is set, launch the Streamlit interface directly from your terminal:

+Bash
+streamlit run app.py
+(Note: If you encounter a "command not found" error, try running python3 -m streamlit run app.py instead).

+# Getting started: How to execute the code

+## Install Dependencies

+`pip install pandas numpy scipy scikit-learn streamlit altair google-genai`

+## Set Up the Gemini API Key

+To enable the "AI Executive Summary" feature, you need a free Google Gemini API key.
+Generate an API key from Google AI Studio.

+Set the key as an environment variable in the terminal window you plan to run the app from:

+`export GEMINI_API_KEY="your_api_key_here`

+## Launch the application

+From the terminal launch the steamlit terminal

+`streamlit run app.py`

+Note: If you encounter a "command not found" error, try running python3 -m streamlit run app.py instead).

+The UI will automatically open in your default web browser (typically at http://localhost:8501).
+From there, simply upload your CSV file, clean the data, select your target variable, and start generating insights.